What is functional medicine?

 Do I have to sign a long-term contract?

-No. Our memberships are billed monthly and can be canceled anytime with 30 days’ notice.
-We focus on long-term partnership — not lock-in contracts.
+No. Our monthly memberships are billed month-to-month and can be canceled anytime with 30 days’ notice.

 How is your approach different from other clinics offering functional medicine?